HomeLatest NewsStartupsGoogle pledges $1 bn in investments in Africa to support the startup ecosystem

 Register Now →

-“Today I’m excited to reaffirm our commitment to the continent through an investment of $1 billion over five years to support Africa’s digital transformation to cover a range of initiatives from improved connectivity to investment in startups,” Sundar Pichai, CEO of Google and Alphabet said.
+“Today I’m excited to reaffirm our commitment to the continent through an investment of $1 billion over five years to support Africa’s digital transformation to cover a range of initiatives from improved connectivity to investment in startups,” Sundar Pichai, of Google and Alphabet said.

 The company has been building an undersea cable to link Africa and Europe, which it says will bring faster internet and lower connectivity costs.